hazeenakhalid/task-14/README.md

    -  Capture a screenshot showing successful SSH login which is (aws).

 2. Clone the Repo from Taskten (HTML Page)
-   - After logging into the VM, clone your taskten repository from GitHub:
+   - After logging into the VM, clone your tasktwelve repository from GitHub:
      "git clone https://github.com/hazeenakhalid/task-12.git"

 3. Copy the Cloned Files to Apache Web Server Root Directory